Ewm24k/smartkiddo-verse/learning-adventureprompt.md

   (1366×768), standard desktop (1920×1080), ultrawide (2560×1080) — and
   confirm the letterbox/pillarbox approach keeps every button aligned to the background art with zero drift at each, including non-16:9 windows.
+- Confirm the final deliverable is either `index.html` + `assets/` (real image files) or `index.html` + `assets.js` (base64 in its own file) —
+  zipped together — never a single HTML file with base64 strings written directly into its own markup/CSS.

 ---